NahuelCostaCortez/Remaining-Useful-Life-Estimation-Variational/README.md

 - model.py: model architecture definition.
 - utils.py: some helper functions.
 - requirements.txt: requirements for the project.
-- Dockerfile: in case you want to reproduce the same environemnt in which this project was done, here are the instructions to build the Docker image.
+- Dockerfile: instructions to build a Docker image with all the necessary dependencies.

+To execute the python code we recommend setting up a new python environment with packages matching the requirements.txt file.
+It can be easily done with anaconda: conda create --name --file requirements.txt.
+Another alternative is to run exactly the same environment under which this project was made with Docker.
+A Dockerfile is provided, which contains the set of instructions for creating a container with all the necessary packages and dependencies.
+The fastest way to set it up is to clone the reposity, open Visual Studio Code, and from the command palette select "Remote-containers: Open folder in Container".